Dyson V8 Review: Absolute vs Animal vs MotorHead

 If you’re looking for the following features (listed below) in a cordless stick vacuum, then the Dyson V8 would be a great option.

-• Versatile cleaning tool: You can use the Dyson V8 as a handheld or a stick vacuum for cleaning hard floors or carpet.
+• Versatile cleaning tool: The Dyson V8 can be used as a handheld or a stick vacuum for cleaning hard floors or carpets.

 • Lightweight and ergonomic: The Dyson V8 does not have the power of the V10, but it’s lighter, thus more maneuverable and easier to use above floors.

-• Strong suction: The V8 scores high marks in airflow (cfm), which contributes to the excellent cleaning performance.
+• Strong suction: The V8 scores high in airflow (cfm), contributing to the excellent cleaning performance.

-• Long run time: The run time in real-world tests exceed the 40-minute mark by Dyson.
+• Long run time: Dyson’s real-world tests exceeded the 40-minute mark.
 Even if you use the main cleaning head, it’ll still run for more than 30 minutes, which is plenty for a cord-free vacuum cleaner.

 • Don’t mind paying for a quality product: Yes, the Dyson V8 is expensive, but you’ll be getting an excellent product that will last for years with the proper maintenance.
-If you’re willing to spend the $$$ for such a product, then this is a great option.
+This is a great option if you’re willing to spend the $$$ for such a product.

 About the author: Garrick, the visionary behind Cordless Vacuum Guide, brings over a decade of hands-on expertise in cordless vacuum testing to his insightful reviews showcased on this platform.
 Beyond his passion for empowering consumers with informed choices, he cherishes precious moments with his family, exploring global cuisines and exploring different horizons with his beloved wife and son.
 Follow him on Youtube, Tiktok, Facebook, and Instagram.